szczyglis-dev/py-gpt/README.md

 - `Font Size (ctx list)`: Adjusts the font size in contexts list.

 - `Layout density`: Adjusts layout elements density.
-Default: -2.
+"Apply changes" required to take effect.
+Default: 0.

 - `Max Output Tokens`: Determines the maximum number of tokens the model can generate for a single response.